Enter the values and select the method, the calculator will calculate the Greatest Common Factor.

 Solution:

-"Binary Stein's Algorithm uses binary arithmetic operations to efficiently compute the GCF through a series of steps involving bitwise operations and conditional shifts.
-You simply use the comparison, subtraction and divide by 2"
+"Binary Stein's set of rules makes use of binary mathematics operations to efficaciously compute the GCF thru a sequence of steps concerning bitwise operations and conditional shifts.
+You truly use the comparison, subtraction and divide by 2"

 Solution: